Already watching movies to learn English?

 1. “Quantum Leap” (1989-1993)

 Dr. Sam Beckett leads a group of some of the world’s best scientists into the middle of the desert to carry out research related to his theory that people can travel in time.
-Sam is forced to enter the machine earlier than they had planned to save money and when he enters he suddenly vanishes.
+Sam is forced to enter the machine earlier than they had planned and when he enters he suddenly vanishes.